hjozwiak/tintin-kallisti-pack/README.md

 Although we try our best, we just can't handle all situations for all characters.
 This is where custom modules come in.
 To create your own modules that are loaded when you login your character, simply go to the settings directory, normally ~/.config/tintin-kallisti/ and create a new directory called Character.modules.
 So, for example, if I have a character named Jack, the directory name will need to be Jack.modules.
 Name modules with the .tin extension and they will be automatically loaded.

 The pack's components are normally set to precedence 9 and move up to 8 if something needs to be overridden.
-So, for character modules, make your actions and aliases 5 or higher and there should not be any conflicts.
+So, for character modules, make your actions and aliases 5 or less and there should not be any conflicts.
+For clarification, the lower the number, the higher the precedence.

 If you need to work with character modules after the pack has loaded you can use the cmod command.